samvera-labs/samvera_docs/.github/ISSUE_TEMPLATE/4_front_end_bug.md

 ---
 name: Front End Bug
-about: Report an bug with the generated site
+about: Report a bug with the generated site
-title: ''
-labels: 'bug', 'front end'
+labels: ['bug', 'front end']
-assignees: ''

 ---

 ### What's wrong?